saklain-mustak1/S2TT2S/README.md

 ## Discription

-Speech to text and vice versa. here i use javascript
+Speech to text and vice versa. here i used javascript

 #
 #